cornell-chem-7870/lecture_notes/_sources/hpc-03-argparse.md

 Most of these are solved by thoughtful parser design, explicit validation, and run metadata logging.

-## Suggested In-Class Exercise

-Build a script named run_trajectory.py that:

-1. Accepts --config, --dt, --t-end, --method, --seed, and --output-dir.
-2. Reads defaults from a TOML file.
-3. Applies CLI overrides.
-4. Supports --dry-run.
-5. Writes the final resolved parameters to output_dir/run_config_used.toml.

-Then write a SLURM array script that sweeps over dt values and stores outputs in separate folders.

-This exercise reinforces CLI design, reproducibility, and scheduler integration in one workflow.

 ## Summary

 For scientific computing and HPC, command-line interfaces are not optional extras.
 They are the standard interface between your code, your scheduler, and your research workflow.
 Argparse gives a robust and dependency-light foundation for building these interfaces in Python.
 When combined with configuration files, clear validation, and batch-friendly design, your tools become easier to automate, debug, reproduce, and scale.